 Where to Buy Lead Ingots

 To cast your own bullets or fishing weights, you might want to purchase a lead ingot.
-The following stores have lead ingots for melting and casting:
+Here’s where to get lead for bullet casting where to buy lead for melting in general:

 - How to purchase: Order lead ingots from Bass Pro Shops online or check store for availability